rudidude86/gura-lang.github.io/documents/Introduction.md

 The idea of Implicit Mapping is so simple, but it's actually a paradigm shift.
 I've decided to create a new language that has this feature as its core.

-Before the creation of a new language, I made the guidelines below:
+Before the creation of a new language, I made guidelines below:

 * __Inherit Familiar Syntax__